Analysis: Five names to know in Washington’s offensive coordinator search

 Brian Lindgren — offensive coordinator/quarterbacks coach, Oregon State

-In the 2019 season, Oregon State’s offense averaged a school record 6.0 yards per play.
+In the 2019 season, Oregon State’s offense averaged a school-record 6.0 yards per play.
 The Beavers’ 31.2 points per game was the second-best 12-game mark in program history.
 They led the nation in fewest turnovers committed (6), and quarterback Jake Luton was one of three players nationally with 25-plus touchdown passes (28) and three or fewer interceptions (3).

 Now, imagine what Lindgren could do with Washington’s offensive athletes.